 What's that wall?

-The cathedral that you see today was supposed to have been enlarged – you can see how much larger it was supposed to be by that wall that sticks out to the right of the church, as you head toward the ticket office.
-Work started to enlarge the church in the early 14th century but, in 1348, the Black Plague swept through the city and decimated its population.
-Work was stopped and was never restarted.
-The wall now provides a great platform to climb up to (access is through the Museo dell'Opera) and enjoy a wonderful panoramic view of Siena, including the nearby Piazza del Campo.
+The city planned to enlarge the cathedral, you can see by how much by that wall that sticks out to the right of the church since that was the only part that was built.
+Work started in the early 14th century but, in 1348, the Black Plague swept through the city and decimated the population of Siena.
+Work stopped and never restarted.
+That wall now provides a great platform to climb up to (access is through the Museo dell'Opera) and you can enjoy a wonderful panoramic view of Siena in all directions, including the nearby Piazza del Campo.

 The Cathedral's Treasures

-In the Duomo's center, the only floor panel that is usually visible is in the left transept which is Matteo di Giovanni's fantastic 1481 Massacre of the Innocents (a theme with which the painter was obsessed, leaving us disturbing paintings of it in Siena in both the Palazzo Pubblico and in Santa Maria dei Servi).
+In the central part of the Duomo, the only floor panel that is usually visible is in the left transept which is Matteo di Giovanni's fantastic 1481 Massacre of the Innocents (a theme with which the painter was obsessed, leaving us disturbing paintings of it in Siena in both the Palazzo Pubblico and in Santa Maria dei Servi).

-The oldest designs are those in the center near the entrance - the Wheel of Fortune and the Sienese Wolf Surrounded by Symbols of Allied Cities, which dates back to 1369 but which we know have been maintained and redone throughout the centuries when it wasn't customary to protect them.
+The oldest designs are those in the center near the entrance: the Wheel of Fortune and the Sienese Wolf Surrounded by Symbols of Allied Cities (photo above), which date back to 1369 but which we know have been maintained and redone throughout the centuries as it wasn't customary to protect them and they were worn down by people stepping on them.
 Some of them have parts that are pretty worn out.
-Each panel has its own story - we invite you to look all around the cathedral and find the ones that appeal to you the most and then go find out about the story in the panel by buying one of the small guides in the bookshop dedicated to the pavement.
+Each panel has its own story: we invite you to look all around the cathedral and find the ones that appeal to you the most and then buy one of the small guides in the bookshop dedicated to the pavement that will tell you in detail the story in the panels you liked most.

 More Riches

-Don't miss St. John the Baptist by Donatello to the right after the Piccolomini Library, the rose window by Duccio di Buoninsegna, the marble pulpit by Nicola Pisano.
+More treasures to look for inside the cathedral include the sculpture of St. John the Baptist by Donatello placed to the right after you pass the door into the Piccolomini Library, the main rose window at the back of the cathedral by Duccio di Buoninsegna (a copy, the original is in the museum now), and the marble pulpit by Nicola Pisano.

 -

-Ambrogio Lorenzetti, Presentation at the Temple, today in the Uffizi Gallery, Florence.
+Ambrogio Lorenzetti, Presentation at the Temple, is today at the Uffizi Gallery in Florence.

 -

-Pietro Lorenzetti, Birth of the Virgin, today in the Museo dell'Opera del Duomo di Siena
+Pietro Lorenzetti, Birth of the Virgin, today can be found in the Museo dell'Opera del Duomo di Siena right next door.

 -

-Simone Martini e Lippo Memmi, Annunziation among the Saints Ansano and Margherita, today in the Uffizi Gallery in Florence
+Simone Martini and Lippo Memmi, Annunziation among the Saints Ansano and Margherita, also found at the Uffizi Gallery in Florence today.

 -

-Duccio di Buoninsegna, Maestà del Duomo di Siena, parts in the Museo dell'Opera del Duomo di Siena as well as other museums
+Duccio di Buoninsegna, Maestà del Duomo di Siena, where some parts are found in the Museo dell'Opera del Duomo di Siena as well as other museums across the world

 -

-Donatello, Madonna of Forgiveness, today in the Museo dell'Opera del Duomo di Siena
+Donatello, Madonna of Forgiveness, luckily still in Siena, in the Museo dell'Opera del Duomo.

 The Piccolomini Library

-The other major treasure in the cathedral - there are too many to cite all - is the Piccolomini Library.
+The other major treasure in the cathedral (there are too many to cite them all) is the Piccolomini Library.
 What's a library doing in a cathedral?
-We've got a whole article dedicated to the Piccolomini Library so you can discover its history!
+We've got a whole article dedicated to the Piccolomini Library so you can discover its history by following that link!

 You can buy your tickets ahead of time through the OPA Call Center by calling +39 0577 286300.
 Operators are available in all languages to help you book your tickets, even just one day before your visit.
-A great deal is to buy the OPA Si Pass, an all-inclusive ticket which is essentially a "pass", valid for 3 days that allows access to the Cathedral and the Piccolomini Library, the Museo dell'Opera, Baptistery, Crypt, Oratory of San Bernardino and Diocesan Museum of Sacred Art.
-Rates vary according to the period of the year that you are visiting.
+A great deal is to buy the OPA Si Pass, an all-inclusive ticket which is essentially a "pass" valid for 3 days that allows access to the Cathedral and the Piccolomini Library, the Museo dell'Opera, the Baptistery, Crypt, Oratory of San Bernardino and Diocesan Museum of Sacred Art.
+Rates vary according to the period of the year that you are visiting (whether the pavement is uncovered or not).
 Note that children under 11 enter the cathedral free but do pay for a pass.

-If you want to book your Duomo (and Piccolomini Library) tickets ahead of time, our partner Italy-Tickets.com sells them online (and from which we receive a small commission, thank you for your support!).
-You can use the booking box below to check the cost for the date of your visit and book directly with them right now!
+If you want to book your Duomo (and Piccolomini Library) tickets ahead of time, our partner Viator sells them online (and from which we receive a small commission, thank you for your support).